SebastianPareiss/MCI-MSE_Aufgaben/PÜ1/DiscussionSummary.md

 ### Purpose of project

 Generating software with the goal to extract EKG monitor data, to analyse it and visual display it.
-The project should teach us how to work on a biger project.
+The project should teach us how to work on a bigger project.
 During this project our proframming skills are increased.

 ### Scope of project

-The project consists of several different task.
+The project consists of several different tasks.

 ### Other background information